lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **RPretribution** _(18-Aug-18 02:42 PM)_

-> I don’t even know what that is.
+> I don't even know what that is.
-> To be fair, I don’t even know what the normal alcohol scale is.
+> To be fair, I don't even know what the normal alcohol scale is.

 _Garrick shrugs._